1c3d1v3r/HEXcart/README.md

 ### Programming the logic ROM IC

 Programming of the logic ROM IC is simple.
 Just open Xgrpo or other flashing tool software.
-Edit the first 16 bytes to match the 16 slots of the software ROM IC.
+Edit the first 16 bytes to match the ROM image types in the software ROM IC.
 Set the low nibble to 0, 1 or 2 as in following table.
 High nibble does not matter and can be left as default "F" or set to 0.

 <p align="center">
     <img src="images/Value_mode_table.png" width="400">